 The Oxford tutorial system sets it apart from many other universities.
 The College is an academic society in which you study under the guidance of your College tutors.Courses at Wadham

 Undergraduate teaching at Oxford combines centrally organised lectures and seminars with weekly or twice-weekly tutorials or classes.
-If you are taking a science subject you also have laboratory sessions.
+If you are taking a science subject you will also have laboratory sessions.
 The system of tutorials in College is a central part of undergraduate teaching at Oxford for all courses.
-Your tutor will set work, usually involving reading, writing an essay, or solving some problems.
-They will then meet with you to go through your work (either individually or with one or two other undergraduates) and will advise you on how to organise your studies, which lectures to attend, which optional papers to choose, and so on.
-Later on, as your work becomes more specialised, your tutor will arrange tutorials and classes with appropriate experts elsewhere in the University.
+Your tutor will set work, usually involving reading, essay writing, or problem solving.
+They will then meet with you to assess your work (either individually or with one or two other undergraduates) and advise on how best to organise your studies, which lectures to attend, which optional papers to choose, etc. Later on, as your work becomes more specialised, your tutor will arrange tutorials and classes with appropriate experts elsewhere in the University.

-You will find that your tutor is understanding and approachable, someone who will encourage you to work hard and achieve your best by stimulating your interest.
-In Oxford’s collegiate system you will have the advantage of belonging to a large university, with a huge number of specialist teachers in different branches of science, the arts, and the humanities.
+You will find that your tutor is understanding and approachable, someone who will encourage you to work hard and achieve your best by stimulating your interests.
+In Oxford’s collegiate system you will have the advantage of belonging to a large university, with a vast of specialist teaching in different branches of science, the arts, and the humanities.
 At the same time you will have the opportunity to work in close contact with your College tutors, who will guide your studies and take a direct personal interest in your welfare and intellectual development.

 A conscientious commitment to academic work is expected throughout a student’s time here and is a condition of continued membership of the College.

-Participation in an academic community, both at Wadham and at the University, is designed to enable students to fulfil their intellectual potential and, as such, students are admitted as active citizens who have both responsibilities and duties towards a shared goal.
-All students should therefore produce work of a standard appropriate to their particular level of academic ability and attend all tutorials and classes fully prepared.
-This means participating in tutorials to their full potential, as well as producing evidence of preparation and written work carried out before the tutorials and classes which their tutors consider to be completely satisfactory in both quality and quantity.
-Normally admission to Wadham indicates that a student is judged intellectually capable of securing a 2:1, or better, at the end of their course and, unless there are mitigating circumstances, this is the level of work to which all students should consistently aspire.
+Participation in an academic community, both at Wadham and at the University, is designed to enable students to fulfil their intellectual potential and, as such, students are admitted as active citizens who have both responsibilities and duties towards achieving a shared goal.
+All students should therefore produce work of a standard appropriate to their particular level of study and attend all tutorials and classes fully prepared.
+This means readily participating in tutorials, as well as producing evidence of preparation and written work before scheduled tutorials and classes which tutors consider to be satisfactory in both quality and quantity.
+Normally admission to Wadham indicates that a student is considered to be intellectually capable of securing a 2:1 or better at the end of their course and, unless there are mitigating circumstances, this is the level of work to which all students should aspire.
 For further information, please see the Wadham College Student Handbook.